 Discussion of the main poetic traditions that characterize the works of the major poets since the second half of the Twentieth Century, including a distinction between modern and postmodern poetry.
 Examination of movements, themes, and conventions associated with poetry of this period and identification of the common elements in poetry from 1945 to the present.
 Study of the relationship between primary sources taking into account their historical and cultural contexts.
 Development of a research project using literary critical theory.

 INGL 6055.
-STUDIES IN LITERATURE I.
+STUDIES IN LITERATURE I. Three credit hours.
+Three hours of lecture per week.

 Study of selected authors, themes, or movements in the literature of the English language.